World’s Smallest Cricket Stadiums by Boundary and by Capacity

 Queens Sports Club, Bulawayo

 Zimbabwe cricket has had its ups and downs but it still retains a loyal following in its own country.
-The Queens Sports Club in Bulawayo is a regular facility for international matches, despite the fact that its capacity is a limited one at 9,000.
+The Queens Sports Club in Bulawayo is a regular facility for international matches, despite the fact that its capacity is a limited one.
+For much of its life, the limit on spectators was set at 9,000, but this has recently been increased to 12,497.

 Queens Sports Club became Zimbabwe’s third test venue when the national side played the touring Sri Lankans here in October 1994.